athas/raytracinginoneweekendinfuthark/README.md

 ## Running

-You will need Futhark 0.12.0 or newer to run this code.
-Note that as of this writing, this is an unreleased version.
+You will need Futhark 0.12.1 or newer to run this code.
 You will also need [data2png.py](https://github.com/diku-dk/futhark/blob/master/tools/data2png.py), which turns Futhark values into PNG images.
-Once these are available, run:
+Once these are available,
+run:

 ```
 $ futhark pkg sync